codeship/scripts/CONTRIBUTING.md

 ## When not to submit an issue

-Please don't create new issues on this repository when you experience issues with your builds on https://codeship.com, want to request new features for the CI system or have general questions on how to use https://codeship.com for your projects.
+Please don't create new issues on this repository when you experience issues with your builds on https://app.codeship.com, want to request new features for the CI system or have general questions on how to use Codeship for your projects.

-In all of the above cases, reach out to our support team at [support@codeship.com](mailto:support@codeship.com) or on Twitter at [@CodeshipSupport](https://twitter.com/CodeshipSupport).
+In all of the above cases, reach out to our support team at [support@cloudbees.com](mailto:support@cloudbees.com).
 See "[Getting Support](SUPPORT.md)" for more information.

 *This file was taken from https://github.com/middleman/middleman-heroku/blob/master/CONTRIBUTING.md and extended for use with this Codeship repository.*